bredamatt/cardano-notes/revealjs/midterm/slides.md

 5. What is the differentiator for this project (what makes it unique from other blockchains or projects)?

+    - Formal Verification
+    - Seperation of the settlement layer and the computation layer
+    - Support for legacy systems
+    - *Private* liquid democracy

 ---

 ## Outline